formkit/docs-content/guides/create-a-tailwind-theme.md

 ---
-title: Create a Tailwind CSS Theme
+title: Create a Tailwind CSS theme
 description: Follow this guide to learn how to leverage Tailwind CSS with your FormKit forms and inputs
 ---